 - Okra – sliced into 1/4-1/2″ slices (1 centimeter)

-- Corn on the cob – fresh, scraped corn from cob into a bowl
+- Corn on the cob – fresh, scraped corn from cob into a bowl (You can use frozen but nothing beats fresh)

 - Red bell pepper – finely diced